Research & Internships

 The University of Washington places a strong emphasis on experiential learning, which is the process of learning by doing and reflecting on your experiences.
 High impact experiences such as research, internships, volunteering, engaging in student groups, and studying abroad can give you the perfect opportunity to connect theoretical science with real-world applications, build a strong résumé, network with potential future colleagues and employers, and permanently enrich your worldview and sense of self.

-To explore possible research opportunities on the UW Bothell campus, please visit the following pages:
+To explore possible research opportunities on the UW Bothell campus and elsewhere, please visit the following pages:

 - Visit our biology faculty page for contact information and to read about each instructor's areas of interest.
 Once you have met with an instructor and agreed to work together, you can visit the Biology Student Forms & Resources page to complete a BBIO 498/499 registration request.